 A Glove Company Founded on Honesty and Integrity

-Ardagh explains the three aspects of Eagle Protect’s ethos that set us apart from other companies.
+Eagle Protect’s ethos that sets us apart from other companies:

-- Firstly, we pride ourselves on our ethical supply chain.
+Firstly, we pride ourselves on our ethical supply chain.
 We visit our factories to make sure that workers are well treated and paid a fair wage.
 We conduct a rigorous audit assessment on a regular basis for each of our suppliers, making sure they pass SMETA and our Supplier Code of Conduct as well as other independent audits.
 This ensures the environmental and social impacts of production are assessed and to ensure no one is exploited.

-- Secondly, Eagle Protect prioritises food safety.
+- Secondly, Eagle Protect prioritises food & medical safety.
 It is important that customers understand where gloves come from, the materials they are made from, and the hygiene standards the gloves meet.
 Shockingly, there are very few safety checks on gloves entering New Zealand.
-Ardagh does believe that we should treat gloves with the attention and respect we would a knife or a kitchen surface; all three things come into direct contact with the food we consume or directly touches a patient/ client.
+We should really treat gloves with the attention and respect that we would a knife or a kitchen surface; all three things come into direct contact with the food we consume or directly touches a patient/ client.